Grendlee/Mini-Renderer/README.md

 ### Build

-Run CMake with the provided CMakeLists.txt, just as in the project scaffold you shared.”
+Run CMake with the provided CMakeLists.txt, just as in the project scaffold you shared.

 ```bash
 cd mini-renderer